 In the paragraph 'Disclosure of estimates' of the financial statements, the Fund manager describes the areas of judgement in applying accounting policies and the key sources of estimation uncertainty.
-Given the nature of the Fund and the size of the accounts, our audit focused primarily on the existence and valuation of the investments in securities and the accuracy and completeness of the indirect results from these investments in securities.
+Given nature of the Fund and the significance of the investments in securities, our audit focused primarily on the existence and valuation of the investments in securities and the accuracy and completeness of the indirect results from these investments in securities.
 We considered these matters as key audit matters as set out in the section 'Key audit matters' of this report.